mohitanand001/robo_sim/README.md

 * Used`member initializer list` instead of `member assignment`

 ### How to run the file
-* One way is to create object files for all the cpp files, and then link them together `g++ command_parser.cpp -c -std=c++11`<br>
+* One way is to create object files for all the cpp files, and then link them together <br>
+`g++ command_parser.cpp -c -std=c++11`<br>
 `g++ robo_main.cpp -c -std=c++11`<br>
 `g++ robot_simulator.o command_parser.o robo_main.o -o robo_move` <br>